-Of course, this performance fuelled more rumours that Marilyn and JFK were having an affair.
-It was reported that Jack had told her he would leave his family, and Marilyn had said to her friend Jeanne Carmen, “Can’t you just see me as first lady?”.
+Of course, this performance only fuelled more rumours that Marilyn and JFK were having an affair.
+It was reported that Jack had told Marilyn he would leave his family for her, and Monroe had said to her friend Jeanne Carmen, “Can’t you just see me as first lady?”.

 20) Marilyn was a fan of yoga

-Decades before doing yoga became an Instagram necessity, Monroe was a fan of doing yoga.
+Decades before yoga became an Instagram trend, Monroe was a fan of practicing yoga.
 She was taught by Bollywood film star Indra Devi, who also taught Greta Garbo and Gloria Swanson.

 21) She also enjoyed lifting weights!